searls/rubbycop/manual/cops_style.md

       Notice: '^Copyright (\(c\) )?2\d{3} Acme Inc'

 This regex string is treated as an unanchored regex.
-For each file that RuboCop scans, a comment that matches this regex must be found or an offense is reported.
+For each file that RubbyCop scans, a comment that matches this regex must be found or an offense is reported.

 ### Important attributes